How Long Does Meth Stay in Your System?

 Methamphetamine is the second most popular illicit drug in the world, after marijuana.
-It is commonly sold under the street names meth, crank, crystal, crystal meth, glass, ice, and speed.
+It's commonly sold under the street names meth, crank, crystal, crystal meth, glass, ice, and speed.

-In the United States, it is considered a schedule II drug, meaning it has a high potential for misuse and a high risk for developing a severe mental or physical dependence (addiction).
+In the United States, it's considered a schedule II drug.
+This means it has a high potential for misuse and a high risk for developing severe mental or physical dependence (addiction).